Caufield's 3rd period goal leads Canadiens past Rangers 2-1 - WHIZ News

 Artemi Panarin scored for the Rangers, who had won five of their last six games and had points in seven-straight, with a 5-0-2 mark.
 They hadn’t lost in regulation since dropping a 4-0 decision at home against Washington on Dec.
 27.

+“Their goalie made some good saves.
+They played a pretty solid game,” Rangers captain Jacob Trouba said.
+“They were fast and they forechecked hard.
+They didn’t make it easy.”

-After a scoreless first, Dach notched his eighth of the season at 4:54 of the second with assists to Christian Dvorak and Cole Caufield.
+After a scoreless first, Dach notched his eighth goal at 4:54 of the second with assists to Christian Dvorak and Caufield.

-Panarin tied the game for New York at 16:03 of the second with his 12th goal.
+Panarin tied it for New York at 16:03 of the second with his 12th goal.
 He leads the Rangers with 47 points, including 35 assists.

+It was the fourth-straight game the Rangers failed to score on the power play.

-The Rangers outshot the Canadiens 14-10 in the first period.
+The Rangers outshot the Canadiens 14-10 in the first.
 Both teams had 12 shots in the second.

+St. Louis, who was part of the Rangers run the Stanley Cup Finals in 2014 and Eastern Conference Finals in 2015, won for his second straight as Canadiens coach at the Garden.
+St. Louis became coach of Montreal late last season.

+“It’s fun to win,” he said with a laugh. ”And a great building to win in.”

-NOTES: Montreal scratched forward Jake Evans, who was injured during Saturday’s loss to the Islanders, in addition to goaltender Jake Allen and defenseman Chris Wideman. … The Rangers scratched injured forward Chris Kreider for the second straight game and also scratched forward Ryan Carpenter and defenseman Libor Hajek. … The teams meet again March 9 in Montreal. … The Rangers won the teams’ previous meeting, 4-1 in Montreal on Jan.
-5.
+NOTES: Montreal scratched forward Jake Evans, who was injured during Saturday’s loss to the Islanders, in addition to goaltender Jake Allen and defenseman Chris Wideman. … The Rangers scratched injured forward Chris Kreider for the second straight game and also scratched forward Ryan Carpenter and defenseman Libor Hajek. … The teams meet again March 9 in Montreal. … The Rangers won the previous meeting, 4-1 in Montreal on Jan.
+5 … Forward Jake Leschyshyn, claimed on waivers from Vegas last Wednesday, made his Rangers debut.

 UP NEXT